Region-Adaptive Sampling for Diffusion Transformers: Related Work

-There are also training-free methods to either reduce the number of sampling steps or decrease the computational burden within each step.
-DPM-solver \cite{lu2022dpm}, for instance, introduces a formulation that enhances the solution process of diffusion ODEs.
-DeepCache \cite{xu2018deepcache}, specifically designed for U-Net-based models, leverages the U-Net architecture to cache and retrieve features across adjacent stages, allowing for the skipping of certain downsampling and upsampling operations during the diffusion process.
-However, these approaches treat all image regions uniformly, ignoring the varying complexity across different parts of the image.
-This uniform treatment can lead to significant computational inefficiency, as not all regions require the same level of processing.
+Training-free methods have also been introduced to reduce either the number of sampling steps or the computational cost per step.
+For instance, DeepCache~\cite{xu2018deepcache}, designed for U-Net-based diffusion models, caches and reuses intermediate features across adjacent stages to skip redundant down- and up-sampling operations.
+However, such approaches uniformly process all image regions, disregarding the heterogeneous complexity present across different spatial areas, which leads to suboptimal efficiency.

-As introduced in Section \ref{sec:intro}, the complexity of different regions within an image can vary substantially.
-To exploit the characteristics of both the diffusion process and the structure of Diffusion Transformers (DiTs), we introduce \ourmethod{}, a novel approach designed to optimize computation by focusing on the distinctive properties of different image regions. \ourmethod{} is also orthogonal to the methods we mentioned above, such as DiTFastAttn \cite{yuan2024ditfastattnattentioncompressiondiffusion} and $\Delta$-DiT \cite{chen2024delta}.
+As discussed in Section~\ref{sec:intro}, image regions often vary significantly in structural and semantic complexity.
+To exploit this heterogeneity, we propose \textbf{\ourmethod{}}, which adapts the computational allocation dynamically based on region-specific characteristics.
+Unlike existing methods that uniformly update all regions, \ourmethod{} selectively refines the model’s regions of focus while reusing cached noise for less salient areas.
+Notably, \ourmethod{} is orthogonal to prior acceleration techniques, including step-reduction methods and module-level optimizations such as DiTFastAttn~\cite{yuan2024ditfastattnattentioncompressiondiffusion} and $\Delta$-DiT~\cite{chen2024delta}, and can be seamlessly combined with them for further efficiency gains.